adamsilver/fdpb/checkout.md

 - Delivery options
 - Delivery address
-- Payment options
 - Payment
-- Check
+- Check details
-- Confirmation
+- Confirmation page (refer to gds confirmation pages perhaps)

 We don't ask for payment first.
 We ask for that last.
 When we type an address, we ask for it in a sensible order for people to understand etc. Makes things more human and conversational.

-## Delivery option
+## Delivery options

 - Only if you have delivery options obviously
 - Radios